 In order for asset managers to be able to assess this, they need access to material, consistent and comparable data on the level of circularity of organizations.
 This data is currently lacking as there is no consensus on the approach for how organizations can measure their effectiveness in moving toward more circular business models.
 In recent years, however, the Circular Transition Indicators framework of the World Business Council for Sustainable Development has gained traction7.
 This is supported by trends such as investor demand and regulation for better non-financial reporting that are driving better availability and accuracy of corporate non-financial data.

 In the meantime, asset managers need to be pragmatic.
 For instance, the Navigator developed by CISL and KPMG provides asset managers with insight into the resource security of their portfolio in terms of the: total net waste (total waste arising minus total waste recycled) in metric tons per USD million invested.
 It is recognized that the net waste indicator provides limited insight into issues related to material resource scarcity and related risks.
 This is due to current limitations in the availability of data.
 CISL’s objective is that, over time, the Navigator provides insight into the absolute sustainability of a portfolio.
-The current metrics such as total net waste should be considered as practical (base) metrics that offer a courageous ‘best effort’ to kick-start impact analysis based on data that is currently available.
+The current metrics such as total net waste could be considered as practical (base) metrics that offer a courageous ‘best effort’ to kick-start impact analysis based on data that is currently available.
 To assess the absolute sustainability of a portfolio in terms of resource security, CISL foresees an indicator that takes the difference between technical and biological materials into account.

 In moving towards more ideal impact metrics we can provide better insight into the impact that can be associated with investments.